The Five Types Of Impostor Syndrome And How To Beat Them

 For example, if you want to have more impact at the office, it’s much more productive to focus on honing your presentation skills than swearing off speaking up in meetings as something you’re “just not good at.”

-4. The Rugged Individualist
+4. The Soloist

-Sufferers who feel as though asking for help reveals their phoniness are what Young calls rugged individualists.
+Sufferers who feel as though asking for help reveals their phoniness are what Young calls Soloists.
 It’s okay to be independent, but not to the extent that you refuse assistance so that you can prove your worth.

 Not sure if this applies to you?
 Ask yourself these questions: